 Meet Adebissi “Bissi” Adeye, a Project Manager at RainbowHouse Brussels, leading the Brave New You Project.
 In this podcast, Bissi talks to IOM Belgium and Luxembourg about the barriers that Youth from the LGBTQI+ community can face in their everyday lives and the importance of transgenerational exchanges as a tool to include youth at the local and national levels of policy making.

-Meet Emma Gooding, Director of Oasis Belgium, a Christian organization which aims to transform communities by working with people who have been excluded as members of their communities.
-In this podcast, Emma talks to IOM Belgium and Luxembourg about how Oasis is reaching out to Christian Churches to appeal to the hearts & minds of this community, when it comes to the topic of LGBTQI+ people.
+Meet Emma Gooding, Director of Oasis Belgium, a Christian organization that aims to transform communities by working with people who have been excluded as members of their communities.
+In this podcast, Emma talks to IOM Belgium and Luxembourg about how Oasis is reaching out to Christian Churches to appeal to the hearts & minds of this community when it comes to the topic of LGBTQI+ people.

 Meet Aru Lee, a Workshop Coordinator and Facilitator on safer spaces, inclusion and racism.
 In this podcast, Aru talks to IOM Belgium and Luxembourg on the importance of understanding intersectionality as it plays out in the everyday lives of the LGBTQI+ community in our society today, and how poetry writing has become a vehicle for them to express and document their everyday lived reality.